All Products

 You have defined the aliyun.com domain name in the service entry of the ASM instance.
 Therefore, you can configure a virtual service and Istio gateway to manage the traffic to aliyun.com.

-1. Create an egress gateway and configure the HTTP protocol and port 80.
+1. Create an egress gateway and configure it to allow HTTP traffic on port 80.
 For more information, see Create an egress gateway.

 2. Create an Istio gateway and configure the related parameters as instructed in the following figure.
 For more information, see Manage Istio gateways.